 A reference track might not even sound closely similar to the music you’re working on, so discernment is key!
 Your responsibility then is to analyze the notable qualities in the reference track and adjust your mastering approach with those in mind.
 Find out what the client specifically likes about the reference track—is it the punchy low end, the saturation and loudness, the presence in the vocals?
 Track referencing can go a long way when communicating with the artist.

-If necessary, guide your artist/client toward finding the appropriate reference tracks
+If necessary, guide your artist/client towards finding effective reference tracks

-Part of the communication process—along with asking your client what they specifically like about that reference track—is to further guide them towards giving you more insights that are helpful to the mastering session.
+Part of the communication process is to further guide them towards giving you more insights that are helpful to the mastering session.
 Try to steer them to references that are within the same production style/genre as their music.